ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 Each of the individual power supplies is controlled by an individual [Danfysik](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Danfysik) IOC (i.e. a one-to-one mapping).
 Each IOC is configured accordingly using its macro values, with a different COM port for each (as described above).

-The single IBEX configuration contains several components, each of which relates to the type of magnet a group of PSUs control e.g. `quadrupole`, `bending`, `crossfield`, etc.  (There is also a component for the 11 TPG300 units which control and monitor the vacuum system).
+The single IBEX configuration contains several components, each of which relates to the type of magnet a group of PSUs control e.g. 'Quadrupole', 'Bending', 'Crossfield', etc.  (There is also a component for the 11 TPG300 units which control valves and read gauges in the vacuum system).

 ## Hardware notes